Vizio TV Not Connecting to WiFi: FIX in Minutes

 tv wifi connect with wps

-4. Check Your Router is Not Set for MAC Address Filtering
+2. Check Your Router is Not Set for MAC Address Filtering

-MAC address filtering allows you to specify which devices are allowed to connect to the Internet using their unique MAC addresses, which every Internet capable device has.
+MAC address filtering allows you to specify which devices are allowed to connect to the Internet using their unique MAC addresses, which every Internet-capable device has.

-If you, or someone in your family, has switched this on at the router level, your TV will not connect to the Internet even if it can connect to your WiFi.
+If you, or someone in your family, has switched on MAC filtering at the router level, your TV will not connect to the Internet but it will still connect to your router.

-Login to your router by typing the Admin IP address into your phone’s or computer’s browser.
-This is listed on a label on your router (usually 192.1.1.1 or similar), along with the admin login info.
+So if you do have a connection to your router from your TV, but your TV has no Internet connection, then login to your router by typing the Admin IP address into your phone’s or computer’s browser.
+This is listed on a label on your router (usually 192.168.1.1 or similar), along with the admin login info.

 Go to Advanced or Expert Settings and find MAC Filtering.
 Make sure this is turned off.